 8.4.1 Tests must NOT be conducted before the official test date under any circumstances.
-The test period starts on 12 May 2015 and finishes on 14 May 2015.
-The test security period finishes on 22 May 2015.
+The test period starts on 10 May 2016 and finishes on 12 May 2016.
+The test security period finishes on 20 May 2016.
 The test timetable is as follows:

-Monday Tuesday Wednesday Thursday Friday

-11 May 12 May 13 May 14 May 15 May

-Official test date Official test date Official test date

-1. Language Conventions 3.
-Reading 4.
-Numeracy

-Yr 3: 40 min Yr 3: 45 min Yr 3: 45 min

-Yr 5: 40 min Yr 5: 50 min Yr 5: 50 min

-Yr 7: 45 min Yr 7: 65 min Yr 7 (calculator): 40 min

-Yr 9: 45 min Yr 9: 65 min Yr 9 (calculator): 40 min

-2. Writing Yr 7 (non-calc.): 40 min

-Yr 3: 40 min Yr 5: 40 min Yr 9 (non-calc.): 40 min

-Yr 7: 40 min and the same

-Yr 9: 40 min catch-up tests

-catch-up tests permitted catch-up tests permitted catch-up tests permitted permitted

-Monday Tuesday Wednesday Thursday Friday

-18 May 19 May 20 May 21 May 22 May
+Monday 9 May Tuesday 10 May Official test date Wednesday 11 May Official test date Thursday 12 May Official test date Friday 13 May 1.
+Language conventions Yr 3: 40 min Yr 5: 40 min 3.
+Reading Yr 3: 45 min Yr 5: 50 min Yr 7: 65 min 4.
+Numeracy Yr 3: 45 min Yr 5: 50 min Yr 7 (calculator): 40 - Yr 7: 45 min Yr 9: 45 min 2.
+Writing Yr 3: 40 min Yr 9: 65 min min Yr 9 (calculator): 40 min Yr 7 (non-calc.): 40 min Yr 9 (non-calc.): 40 min Yr 5: 40 min Yr 7: 40 min Yr 9: 40 min catch-up tests permitted catch-up tests permitted catch-up tests permitted catch-up tests permitted Monday 16 May Tuesday 17 May Wednesday 18 May Thursday 19 May Friday 20 May

-Test security to be maintained to ensure tests remain secure for schools sanctioned to vary test dates.
+Test security to be maintained to ensure the tests remain secure for schools sanctioned to vary test dates.

-lest security to be maintained to ensure tests remain secure for schools sanctioned to vary test dates.

 Individual student catch-up tests not permitted.

-- 8.4.2 Only schools with compelling reasons are able to vary test dates (up to 22 May) following prior permission from the relevant TAA.
+- 8.4.2 Only schools with compelling reasons are able to vary test dates (up to 20 May 2016) following prior permission from a relevant TAA.
 The reason must be of a serious order and outside the school or school system's control; for example, where a local public holiday occurs during the testing period.
-This is only available to classes or groups, not individual students. - 8.4.3 Schools must schedule tests so that they are undertaken in morning sessions on the official test dates.
+This is only available to classes or groups, not individual students. - 8.4.3 Schools must schedule the tests so that they are undertaken in morning sessions on the official test dates.
 Schools must administer the tests in the sequence specified in Section 8.4.1, including those days where two tests are conducted.
-Schools with permission to vary the test dates must follow the instructions provided by their TAA. - 8.4.4 Where there is more than one test scheduled for any day, the order in the schedule in 8.4.1 must be adhered to and a minimum of 20 minutes break time for students should be provided between the two test sessions. - 8.4.5 Except in the case of individual students who have been granted rest breaks as disability adjustments, tests must be completed in a single uninterrupted session.
-See also Section 8.8 for information on how to manage test disruptions. - 8.4.6 Individual students are not able to undertake catch-up tests in the week following the national tests.
+Schools with permission to vary the test dates must follow the instructions provided by their TAA.

+- 8.4.4 Where there is more than one test scheduled for any day, the order in the schedule in 8.4.1 must be adhered to, and a minimum of 20 minutes break time for students should be provided between the two test sessions. - 8.4.5 Except in the case of individual students who have been granted rest breaks as disability adjustments, tests must be completed in a single uninterrupted session.
+See also section 8.8 for information on how to manage test disruptions. - 8.4.6 Individual students are not able to undertake catch-up tests in the week following the national tests.
 They may undertake catch-up tests on the days in the test week only, after the scheduled test.
 These protocols also apply to test catch-up days and approved variations.